5 Technology Mistakes Small Businesses Make and How You Can Avoid Them

 Solution

 By working with a reputable technology vendor (like Louisville Geek), we ensure your organization deploys consistent, high-quality hardware and software to maximize your technology investments.
-The old saying “you get what you pay for” certainly applies for organizations of all sizes when it comes to investing in technology.
+The old saying “you get what you pay for” certainly applies to technology.

 Mistake 3: Inadequate Power Protection